 - Protect the environment with consideration for stormwater runoff, potential pollutants, and erosion

-Grading and site preparation for construction projects is important not only for the structure being built but for neighboring homes or other buildings.
+Grading in construction projects is essential not only for the structure being built but also for neighboring homes or other buildings.

 Poor grading can also result in water or pollutants being directed toward other properties, creating liability for the builder or owner of the new facility.
 Property damage from erosion can also occur.